 This shift has helped rebalance my days and my moods, while allowing me to make steady progress toward what’s most important to me.

 Always be Reading

-I had no television and no streaming media in Alaska.
+I had no television and no streaming media during my Alaskan writer’s residency.
 I brought crossword puzzles, tarot cards, and books.
-I didn't miss television at all, which wasn't a surprise.
+I didn’t miss television at all, which wasn’t a surprise.
 For a long time I’d fallen into a pattern of watching tv at night because it was what my wife wanted to do to relax, and because after being alone all day I wanted companionship.

 I knew that television wasn’t serving me.
 Sure, I could learn about plot points from well-executed shows.
 But more often than not I scrolled through my phone to catch up on the news, paying half-attention.

 On residency, I remembered how much I enjoyed extended reading time.
 Having several hours a day to sit and read, uninterrupted, I could tap back into that sense of joy and wonder that’s much harder to fall into when you’re reading through a few pages in a day.

 Before residency, I would have said I read often.
 I always have at least one book going on my nightstand, I read my book club’s pick, and my wife and I read aloud to one another, so there’a a third book in the mix.